benjiemalinao87/convio-leads/docs/lead-forwarding/PAYLOAD_ENRICHMENT_UPDATE.md

 ## Migration Guide for Partners

 ### No Action Required
 Existing partner integrations will continue to work without any changes.
-The `_convio_metadata` field is completely optional.
+The `home_project_partner_metadata` field is completely optional.

 ### Optional: Leverage New Metadata